 Stretching over some 7,234 km², the Basque Country is one of Spain's autonomous communities.
-It is divided into three territories, namely Araba/Alava, Guipuzcoa and Vizcaya with a population of some 2.2 million inhabitants.
-Among all the major Spanish cities, the Basque Country receives the largest number of visitors and expatriates every year, especially due to its shared borders with France.
+It is divided into three territories, namely Álava, Gipuzkoa and Biscay with a population of almost 2.2 million inhabitants.
+Among all the major Spanish areas and cities, the Basque Country receives a large number of visitors and expatriates every year, especially due to its shared borders with France.

 The Basque Country has its own economic, fiscal, educational and industrial structures.
 Hence, it attracts young professionals seeking job opportunities, as well as foreign investors.

 Biscay is the Basque Country's most densely populated region followed by Gipuzkoa and Álava.
 Moreover, in 2016, almost 9% of the Basque population was of foreign origin, most of which come from Latin America, followed by EU-countries and North Africa.

 The Basque Country is considered to be an economic power in itself as it has one of the most developed Spanish economies despite the world economic crisis, thus making it one of the most important Spanish regions after Madrid and Catalonia, with a continuously growing Gross Domestic Product (GDP) of 2.9% in late 2016.
 In fact, the Basque Country is home to one of the most prosperous European Union cities.
 Bilbao for its part is known to be the region's financial and economic centre, hosting the Bilbao Stock Exchange as well as several Spanish and European banks.

 Industry, services, trade, tourism, construction, agriculture and fishing are the region's main economic pillars.
 Industry, on its own, makes about 30% contribution to the Basque GDP especially since local authorities are encouraging more foreign investment in the region.
 Steel, textile, aviation, automotive, medical, pharmaceutical and crafts are the main industrial fields.